ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 ---
 layout: post
-title: Stubbing JsonP Requests For Testing
+title: Stubbing JSONP Requests For Testing
 group_with: blog
 ---

-A front-end javascript test suite should live as independent of the internet as possible.
-It is good to stub out all data requests in your test suite for a number of reasons.
+A front-end Javascript test suite should live as independent of "the internet" as possible.
+It is a good idea to stub out all data requests in your test suite to return consistent and predictable fixture data.
+There are a number of reasons for this:

-- Data is alive!
-Your data might change under your nose breaking assertions you might have made in your test suite.
+- The data on your server or a third party api could change breaking assertions made in your test suite.
+(For example, an editor might change a title or description).
+- Your front-end test suite is not testing the ability of your api to return data.
+(You should have a back-end test suite for that).
-- Your front end test suite is not testing the ability of your api or a third party api to return data.
+- Your front-end test suite is also not testing the ability of a third party api to return data.
-- If a third party's api is down, your test suite should still run.
+- If a third party api is down, your test suite should still run.
+(And you should probably have test cases that handle this scenario).
+- As much as it is possible, your test suite should only break if your code breaks.

 There are a number of ways to stub traditional cross domain data requests, most of which involve temporarily rewriting `XMLHttpRequest` or jQuery's ajax method.
 (Have a look at [sinon's fake server](http://sinonjs.org/docs/#server)).
-However, it is a bit trickier to stub a JsonP request since there is no standard api for making one.
+However, it is a bit trickier to stub a JSONP request since there is no standard api for making one.

-### A Quick Overview of How JsonP Works
+### A Quick Overview of How JSONP Works
-JsonP is essentially a browser hack to get around CORS issues.
+JSONP is essentially a browser hack to get around cross domain issues.
 Instead of using an `XMLHttpRequest` to fetch data from a different domain, you use a `<script>` tag.
-Because of jQuery's ajax method, the casual developer can invoke JsonP by simply changing one letter. (`$.ajax({ dataType: 'jsonp', url })` vs. `$.ajax({ dataType: 'json', url })`).
-However, to demystify things, here is a ridiculously simple example:
+Because of jQuery's ajax method, the casual developer can invoke JSONP without really thinking about it simply by changing one letter in the options hash. (`$.ajax({ dataType: 'jsonp', url })` vs. `$.ajax({ dataType: 'json', url })`).
+However, to demystify things, here is a ridiculously simple implementation:

 ```javascript
 // create a unique callback and put it on the window